tsender/auto_scene_gen/documentation/msg_and_srv_reference.md

 ### Request
 **Field**               | **Type**                                        | **Description**
 ------------------------|-------------------------------------------------|----------------
-worker_id               | uint8                                           | AutoSceneGen worker ID sending the request.
+worker_id               | uint8                                           | AutoSceneGenWorker ID sending the request.
 scenario_number         | uint16                                          | Scenario number that the AutoSceneGenWorker just executed.
 termination_reason      | uint8                                           | Reason for ending the simulation.
 See table below for possible values. vehicle_trajectory      | auto_scene_gen_msgs/OdometryWithoutCovariance[] | The vehicle's trajectory from start to goal.